-It is recognised that regular and punctual attendance at school is both a legal requirement and vital in helping young people to maximise their educational opportunities.
+Regular and punctual attendance at school is both a legal requirement and vital for young people to receive a good standard of education.

-Parents of a student, who will not be attending school through illness or for other unforeseen reasons, are required to telephone the School Office before 8:30am, giving the child’s name, form and reason for absence.
+Parents of a student, who will not be attending school through illness or for other unforeseen reasons, are required to contact the school office before 8.30am, giving the child’s name, form and reason for absence.

 A note, signed by a parent or guardian, confirming the reason, must be provided after every instance, otherwise the absence will be logged as unauthorised.
 The school may also ask parents to provide medical evidence, such as a doctor’s note, prescription, or appointment card.

 As of 1st September 2013, there was a change in the The Education (Pupil Registration) (England) Regulations 2006.
 Headteachers are now only allowed to authorise any leave of absence when an application has been made in advance, and it is felt to be for an exceptional circumstance.
 A holiday would not be deemed an exceptional circumstance.